quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 packet.
 This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.

+If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0, the endpoint SHOULD NOT send an immediate acknowledgement in response to packets received out of order, and instead rely on the peer's `Ack-Eliciting Threshold` and `max_ack_delay` thresholds for sending acknowledgements.

+If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value larger than 1, the endpoint tests the amount of reordering before deciding to send an acknowledgement.
+The specification uses the following
+definitions:

 Largest Unacked:
 : The largest packet number among all received ack-eliciting packets.